Property Management Solutions in Durham, NC

 318 Blackwell St Durham NC 27701

-Former “Lucky Strike” cigarette factory which was transformed into a 1 million sq. ft. retail, residential and office campus which includes restaurants, shops, amphitheater and on-site parking garages.
+Former “Lucky Strike” cigarette factory, which was transformed into a 1 million sq. ft. retail, residential, and office campus, includes restaurants, shops, an amphitheater, and on-site parking garages.

 905 W Main St Durham NC 27701

-For more area attractions please visit: Things to do in Durham
+For more area attractions, visit: Things to do in Durham

 For more information, visit Durham Parks and Recreation.

-For a complete list of events in the Durham area please visit: Durham Events Calendar.
+For a complete list of events in the Durham area, visit Durham Events Calendar.

 Contact information for the utilities for your new home.